-Calculations can be performed in two areas of the Omniscope application:
+Calculations can be performed in several areas of the Omniscope application:

 - in the workflow, using the Field Organiser block